Numerology June 2022: Monthly forecast - NewsBreak

 June 2022 is a Three Universal Month in numerology and has two important numbers: 12 and 3, Numerology.com reports.

-For example, if you add up the digits for the month of June plus the digits for the year (6 + 2 + 0 + 2 + 2) you get the number 12.
+For example, if you add up the digits for June plus the digits for the year (6 + 2 + 0 + 2 + 2) you get the number 12.

 When one adds up 1 + 2 they get the number 3, resulting in the Universal Month number.